-B6 Assessment of Students and the Recognition of Prior Learning
+Recognition of Prior Learning

-Any student registered on a course of study leading to an award by the College who has pursued appropriate studies in the College or another institution, or who possesses appropriate qualifications or experience, has the right to be considered for the Recognition of Prior Learning (RPL), as defined in the College's Recognition of Prior Learning Policy.
+Any student registered on a course of study leading to an award by the College who has pursued appropriate studies in the College or another institution, or who possesses appropriate qualifications or experience, has the right to be considered for the Recognition of Prior Learning (RPL), as defined in the Recognition of Prior Learning (RPL) Policy and Procedure.
 This means that they may be exempt from some of the course of study.
 The assessment of RPL claims is a distinct process from the admissions process, even where the claims are considered at the same time as the admissions process.